 Best for Small Business Owners or Self-Employed : Assurity

-Long-term disability becomes even more important if you’re self-employed.
+Long-term disability coverage is even more important if you’re self-employed.
 After all, your business might not withstand your loss for several months—or even years.
-Having a long-term disability policy in place ensures you’ll receive income even if your business or freelance work isn’t earning money.
+Having a long-term disability policy in place ensures you’ll receive income even in times when your business or freelance work isn’t earning money.

-We selected Assurity as best for small business owners or self-employed individuals due to the high coverage limits and depth of options for business owners.
+We chose Assurity as best for small business owners or self-employed individuals due to the high coverage limits and depth of options for business owners.
 Disability insurance from Assurity is also available through Breeze, a top-rated insurtech firm.
-However, coverage options may be limited for self-employed individuals.
+However, coverage options may be limited if you are self-employed.

 Assurity, on the other hand, lets you bundle other business insurance coverage with your long-term disability policy.
 These options, along with high coverage limits, could make it an ideal choice for high-earning entrepreneurs.